geoschem/gcpy/docs/source/Getting-Started-with-GCPy.rst

 	 $ brew install wget

-   In the steps that follow, we will walk thorugh installation using the Linux installer script.
-The steps are the same for MacOS; just substitute the appropriate MacOS script name for the Linux script name. |br|
+   In the steps that follow, we will walk through installation using the Linux installer script.
+The steps are the same for MacOS; just substitute the appropriate MacOS script name for the Linux script name in steps 2 and 3 below. |br|
    |br|